alexharri/website/posts/icelandic-name-declension-trie.md

 This "works" but has two main issues, the first of which is bundle size.
 The <Ts>NAME_FORMS</Ts> list is about 30 kB gzipped, which I think is a tad much to add to a web app's bundle size.

 The second issue is that this naive implementation only works for names in the <Ts>NAME_FORMS</Ts> list.
-As mentioned earlier, there are around 800 approved Icelandic names that are not be covered by the DIM data.
+As mentioned earlier, there are around 800 approved Icelandic names that are not covered by the DIM data.

 Let's see how we can solve both of those.